omisego/ios-sdk/README.md

   - `amount`: (optional) The amount of token to receive.
 This amount can be either inputted when generating or consuming a transaction request.
   - `address`: (optional) The address specifying where the transaction should be sent to.
 If not specified, the current user's primary address will be used.
   - `correlationId`: (optional) An id that can uniquely identify a transaction.
 Typically an order id from a provider.
-  - `confirmable`: (optional) A boolean indicating if the request [needs a confirmation](#transaction-request-events) from the requester before being proceeded
+  - `requireConfirmation`: (optional) A boolean indicating if the request [needs a confirmation](#transaction-request-events) from the requester before being proceeded
   - `maxConsumptions`: (optional) The maximum number of time that this request can be consumed
   - `consumptionLifetime`: (optional) The amount of time in millisecond during which a consumption is valid
   - `expirationDate`: (optional) The date when the request will expire and not be consumable anymore